Area and volume as emergent phenomena from entangled qubits: Introduction

-In this paper, it is shown that the area of a parallelogram and the volume of a parallelepiped can be derived from entangled states.
-In order to deduce these results, the area and volume are written as multilinear polynomials.
-Subsequently, the relation between entangled qubits and multilinear polynomials, that was shown in \cite{Yo}, is employed.
-Then, the area of $2D$ parallelogram is obtained from an entangled $4$-qubit state.
-Moreover, the vector area of a $3D$ parallelogram is derived from entangled $6$-qubit states.
-In addition, the volume of a $3D$ parallelepiped is deduced from an entangled $9$-qubit state.
-Furthermore, it has been provided the quantum circuit in qiskit code for these entangled states.\\
+In this paper, it is shown that the area of a parallelogram and the volume of a parallelepiped can be derived directly from entangled qubits.
+To obtain these results, the area and volume are expressed as multilinear polynomials.
+The area of a $2D$ parallelogram is derived from an entangled $4$-qubit state.
+Furthermore, the vector area of a $3D$ parallelogram is obtained from three entangled $6$-qubit states, and the volume of a $3D$ parallelepiped is deduced from an entangled $9$-qubit state.
+The corresponding quantum circuits for these entangled states are provided in Qiskit code.\\

-It is worth mentioning that parallelograms and parallelepipeds serve as fundamental building blocks for more sophisticated geometric structures.
-Then, it is possible that by using the results of this paper more sophisticated geometric structures can be studied.\\
+It is worth noting that parallelograms and parallelepipeds serve as fundamental building blocks for more complex geometric structures.
+Therefore, the results presented in this paper may facilitate the study of more sophisticated geometric systems using quantum methods.\\

 This paper is organized as follows.
 In Sec. \ref{Poly}, a brief review of the relation between multilinear polynomials and states of qubit is provide.
-In Sec. \ref{Geometry}, it is shown that the area of a parallelogram and the volume of a parallelepiped can be written as multilinear polynomials.
-In Sec. \ref{GeometryE}, the area of a parallelogram and volume of a parallelepiped are obtained from entangled qubits.
+In Sec. \ref{2DArea}, the area of a $2D$ parallelogram is obtained from an entangled $4$-qubit state.
+In Sec. \ref{3DArea}, the vector area of a $3D$ parallelogram is deduced from three entangled state.
+In Sec. \ref{3DVolume}, the volume of a $3D$ parallelepiped is derived from an entangled state.
 Finally, in Sec. \ref{Con}, a summary is given.